GENESIS 46 – 47:12

 1897–1878 |

-JACOB’S ENTRANCE INTO EGYPT
+ENTRANCE INTO

 Senusret III[31] (Sesostris III) |